Skip to the content.

 qhashtbl_t *tbl = qhashtbl(0, QHASHTBL_THREADSAFE);

-// add an element which key name is "score".
+// add an element whose key is "score".

 int x = 12345;